 Now that the weight of visiting the must-see Budapest sites is off your shoulders, you’re free to immerse yourself in places off the beaten track.
-This list includes charming neighborhoods, essential landmarks, and fun activities that are unique to Budapest and will reveal the side of Budapest locals know.
-(See the map at the bottom of the page for the locations.)
+This list includes charming neighborhoods and essential landmarks, and will reveal the side of Budapest locals know.
+(Refer to this map for the locations.)

 #1 - Visit Újlipótváros, Budapest’s West Village: A little city within the city, Újlipótváros is a hidden gem that somehow flies under the radar of most tourists.
 With a 1930s modernist housing stock, this middle-class neighborhood looks strikingly different than the rest of city’s classical revival architecture.
 Lined with bookstores and trendy cafés, the main artery of the neighborhood is Pozsonyi Road.